telerik/document-processing-docs/knowledge-base/signing-a-document-with-digital-signature.md

 	RadFixedPage page = document.Pages.AddPage();
 	page.Annotations.Add(widget);
 	document.AcroForm.FormFields.Add(signatureField);

+	// Add Signature flags
+	document.AcroForm.SignatureFlags = SignatureFlags.AppendOnly;

 {{endregion}}

 However, there are other approaches provided by the **.Net Framework API** that allow you to get an X509Certificate2 class instance.
-The following code snippet demonstrates a possible approach for getting an X509Certificate2 class instance from a external devise (e.g. **USB token** or hardware security module (**HSM**)) using .Net Framework API:
+The following code snippet demonstrates a possible approach for getting an X509Certificate2 class instance from an external device (e.g. **USB token** or hardware security module (**HSM**)) using .Net Framework API:

 #### __C#__